-I’ve had my fair share of car repairs over the last several months.
 While I like my auto repair garage, I’ve seen it enough.
 On my last visit, Jeff told me that winter weather does crazy things.
-Things that never leaked before, might start.
-Batteries, alternators, and other components work very hard during winter months and take on significant wear and tear.
+Things that never leaked before might start.
+Batteries, alternators, and other components work very hard during winter and take on significant wear and tear.

 Here are some things to watch on your car.

 1. Battery and alternator.
 It’s common knowledge that it takes a good battery to start your car during the winter months.
-However, what many people don’t know is that the alternator plays a key role in maintaining proper battery health.
+However, what many people don’t know is that the alternator plays a crucial role in maintaining proper battery health.
 The alternator is like a mini generator.
 The purpose of it is to recharge your battery after each start of your car.
 On a regular winter day, your alternator may need up to 20 minutes of drive time to recharge it.
-But on an extremely cold day, it may need even more time.
+But on a frigid day, it may need even more time.

 - Dim or flickering lights.
-Because the alternator can’t keep up with your car’s electrical needs you may see dim or flickering headlights.
-You may also see multiple dash lights flickering on and off.
-Hannah told me her dashboard was going crazy.
-She said, “Dad, my dash is lit up like a Christmas tree.”
-After she told me this, I gave her the worst advice ever, which was turn off the car to see if it resets.
-The car was dead.
+Because the alternator can’t keep up with your car’s electrical needs, you may see dim or flickering headlights.
+You may also see multiple dashlights flickering on and off.

-- If you have a fairly new battery and suddenly it’s dead, you may have an alternator problem.
+- If you have a relatively new battery and suddenly it’s dead, you may have an alternator problem.

-- Weird sounds coming from under the hood.
+- Weird sounds are coming from under the hood.
 A growling or whining sound may indicate there is a problem.
-I did hear a whining sound, but I just attributed it to the fact it was 50 degrees below zero with the windchill.

 - Tire puncture;